 Dentists know the value of creating a good dental treatment plan for their patients.
 They are an important part of the record keeping that must be kept for each patient.
 A dental treatment plan could also play a key role in any legal inquiries years after the services were rendered.
 As a part of your management software, a dental treatment plan should offer you the ability to keep detailed notes of the problems, diagnoses, and proposed treatments for a patient.
 Your dental software should also provide you with reminders of patients with a current dental treatment plan that need to have appointments scheduled.

 The overall health of patients is sometimes directly impacted by a good dental treatment plan.
-I’m reminded of story that a dentist told me a while back of a new patient to his practise.
+I’m reminded of story that a dentist told me a while back of a new patient to his practice.
 It seems that the patient was a recently retired senior who would never visit a dentist unless he was in pain.
 However, what spurred on the visit wasn’t any discomfort that he may be having – but an article that he had read on the ABC news website.
 The article was on ways that poor dental care can make someone sick and the following paragraph really hit home.

 “Some research suggests there may be a tie between poor oral health and an increased risk of dementia.
 One study that followed 118 nuns between the ages of 75 and 98 found that those with the fewest teeth were most likely to suffer dementia.
 Experts think oral bacteria may spread to the brain through cranial nerves that connect to the jaw or through the bloodstream, and may contribute to the type of plaque that’s been linked to Alzheimer”